4tal/TelegramBot/README.md

 Main:
 1. node app.js

-*The app.js will use the aux DataAccessClass to comunicate with the Mongo.
+*The app.js will use the aux DataAccessClass to communicate with the Mongo.

 Didn't upload the configuration.js so just create a configurations.js with: